meislifka/CSC4480_DatabaseProject/README.md

 ## How to Execute
 1. Run the target_tables.sql script to create the database schema
 2. Run the target_values.sql script to insert data into the database
+3. Run the queriesForProj.sql script to run the queries written for the database